IS-317.A: Introduction to Community Emergency Response Team (CERTs) FEMA test answers

-This study guide includes all correct answers for IS-317: Introduction to Community Emergency Response Teams
+This study guide includes all correct answers for IS-317.A: Introduction to Community Emergency Response Team (CERTs)

-While IS-317 is useful as a primer or refresher for CERT training, it is not equivalent to, and cannot be used in place of, the classroom delivery of the CERT Basic Training.
-To become a CERT volunteer, one must complete the classroom training offered by a local government agency such as the emergency management agency, fire or police department.
+Remember: It is important to understand that completion of this Independent Study course is not equivalent to, and cannot be used in place of, the classroom delivery of the CERT Basic training.
+To become a CERT volunteer, you must complete the classroom training offered by a local government agency such as the emergency management agency, fire or police department.
 Contact your local emergency manager to learn about the local education and training opportunities available to you.
-Let this person know about your interest in taking CERT training.